teemu47/teemu47.github.io/projects/gym-tracker-pro/index.md

 <video src="assets/previews/preview-6-7.mov" width="200" controls="true"></video>

-## What's new in version 1.6.0
+## What's new in version 1.7.0

-This update includes various usability improvements for both the IOS and WatchOS apps and also some new features:
+This update includes various usability improvements and new features:

-- Rest timer functionality
-- Monthly summaries in Home view
-- Synced preferences between all devices
+- Exercise can also be measured in time and in distance.
+This is useful for exercises such as planks, sled pushes etc.
 - Improved onboarding experience

 ---